Military of ancient Nubia: Kerma

-Kerma culture was militaristic.
-This is attested by the many bronze daggers or swords as well as archer burials found in their graves.
-Despite assimilation, the Nubian elite remained rebellious during Ancient Egyptian occupation.
-Numerous rebellions and military conflict occurred almost under every Ancient Egyptian reign until the 20th dynasty.
-At one point, Kerma came very close to conquering Egypt as the Egyptians suffered a serious defeat by the natives of Kerma.
+The Kerma culture was the first Nubian kingdom to unify much of the region.
+The Classic Kerma Culture, named for its royal capital at Kerma, was one of the earliest urban centers in the Nile region.
+The Kerma culture demonstrated significant military sophistication, evident by archaeological findings that reveal an elite class of specialized warriors.
+Excavations at Kerma show that these elite fighters were often interred with ornate bronze and ivory daggers.
+Many royal burials, or tumuli, contain the remains of these warriors, whose skeletons often exhibit consistent trauma, suggesting a lifetime dedicated to combat.
+Soldiers of lower rank were equipped with simpler yet effective weaponry including bows and arrows, throwing sticks, and clubs.
+Arrowheads were made from quartz, carnelian, or occasionally flint.

 Ta-Seti which means; "land of the bow" was the name used to refer to Nubia itself by the ancient Egyptians for their skills in archery.
-Nubian tribes such as the Medjay served as mercenaries in Ancient Egypt.They also were sometimes employed as soldiers (as we know from the stele of Res and Ptahwer).
+Nubian tribes such as the Medjay served as mercenaries in Ancient Egypt.
+They also were sometimes employed as soldiers (as we know from the stele of Res and Ptahwer).
 During the Second Intermediate Period, they were even used in Kamose's campaign against the Hyksos and became instrumental in making the Egyptian state into a military power.